-The calculated average value for an assessment unit needs to meet the target value in order for the BUI to be removable for that assessment unit.
-The calculated average value of each assessment unit in the AOC needs to meet the target value in order for the BUI to be removable for the AOC.
+The calculated average value for an assessment unit needs to meet the restoration target set for ICI and L-ICI for this BUI to be removable for that assessment unit.
+The calculated average value of each assessment unit in the AOC needs to meet the restoration target value in order for the BUI to be removable for the AOC.
 Assessment unit averages should NOT be averaged to determine BUI impairment status for an AOC.